samanhg47/Sole_Mates/README.md

 >## *Description*

-Sole Mates is an social media and e-commerce website specifically for shoes (think instagram but just shoe pics).
-Website can be used to show off your new kicks or discover new styles.
-Users can also purchase the shoes directly from our site.
+Sole Mates is an social App specifically for shoes (think instagram but just shoe pics).
+Sole Mates can be used to show off your new kicks or discover new styles.

 ---
 >## *Technologies Used*